 The “Continuous Capture of Metadata for Statistical Data” (C2Metadata) Project (National Science Foundation grant ACI-1640575) is addressing these problems by automating the creation of metadata about data transformation scripts.
 Our software applications read scripts from the five most common statistical analysis packages (SPSS, SAS, Stata, R, and Python) and convert them into a common format called Structured Data Transformation Language (SDTL).
 SDTL can be inserted into standard metadata files, like DDI (Data Documentation Initiative), which is used by social science data repositories.
 We also have software that translates SDTL into natural language, so that a data user does not need to understand the statistical analysis package that performed the transformations.
 Codebooks and data catalogues can now include “variable lineages” that describe every data transformation command that affected each variable.
 SDTL is also easy for machines to read and query.
 We can ask which antecedent variables affected a specific derived variable, or which derived variables were affected by a specific program step.

 When these tools are linked in a web service or desktop application, a researcher can submit a data transformation script along with an original metadata file and receive a codebook with annotations about each derived variable.
 In the background, C2Metadata tools analyze the script, translate it into SDTL, insert SDTL into an XML metadata file, and pass the XML to a program that produces a codebook or other documentation.
 Most researchers will never see the SDTL version of their command script, because the software translates SDTL into a human-readable description of the transformed data file.

 SDTL is currently under review for adoption by the DDI Alliance into its suite of international standards.
-SDTL version 1.0 is available for comments here.
+SDTL version 1.0 is available for comments on the DDI website.